“My name is Melissa and I just had a baby.”

 - Nursing pads.
 It was one of the first things I had my mom go out and buy for me when I got home from the hospital because your nipples are just leaking all over the place

-- Swaddling is impossible and babies are mini-Houdini’s, get these.
+- Swaddling is impossible and babies are mini-Houdini’s, get these SwaddleMe swaddles.

-- Hopefully your baby will want to sleep on a mattress right away, but most don’t, so the Rock and Play was a godsend.
-We borrowed one from friends.
+- Hopefully, your baby will want to sleep on a mattress right away, but most don’t.
+Here are some great Safe Sleep options that might help.

 One to Three Months.

 YOU ARE OUT OF THE NEWBORN STAGE- halle-fucking-lujah.
 Or at least that’s how I felt.
 Newborn babies (in my opinion) are so tough.
 They are really tiny, super needy, and everything is constant.
 As a new mom you just feel so overwhelmed with trying to do everything right: Is he eating enough?
 Is he sleeping well?
 Is he breathing?
 Should we be giving him a bath every day?
 Is it OK that he has hiccups non-stop?
 Is he breathing?
 Should you put that blanket so close to his face?
 IS HE BREATHING?!
 Just constant worry and doubting yourself.